datakind/Data-Observation-Toolkit/README.md

 ## Setting up the DOT User Interface

-The DOT user interface will allow you to manage DOT and see results.
+The above steps will start the DOT user interface, which will allow you to manage DOT and see results.
 You need to do a few steps the first time you use it ...

 1. Go to [http://localhost:82/](http://localhost:82)
 2. Click the button and register to create a login (keep note of the password)